aduggin/calabash-ios-tutorial/README.md

 screenshot "/Users/krukow/tmp", "my.png" | insert | insert
 insert | insert | insert

 * In general you use a [NSPredicate](https://developer.apple.com/library/ios/#DOCUMENTATION/Cocoa/Reference/Foundation/Classes/NSPredicate_Class/Reference/NSPredicate.html) by writing a filter: {selector OP comp}, where selector is the name of a selector you want to perform on the object and OP and comp are an operation and something to compare with.
+See also [Predicate Programming Guide](https://developer.apple.com/library/ios/#DOCUMENTATION/Cocoa/Conceptual/Predicates/Articles/pSyntax.html#//apple_ref/doc/uid/TP40001795-CJBDBHCB)

 ## Resources